NRCarver/HTML-CSS-Project1/docs/README.md

     - Safari

 For further testing, I also asked 5 friends and family members to have a look through the site and see if they could find any issues and none of them reported any.

+## Bugs

+I managed to avoid most large bugs by continually testing and reviewing the website in the browser but I did have two specific bugs that took a took a signifigant time to correct.
+One of them I was able to solve and the other I created a work around for.

+1. I had an issue with extra white space on my initial landing page.
+This was due to me incorrectly assigning .hero-text-left with a padding-top value of 200px rather than a margin as it should have been.
+After correcting the bug, the landing page was fixed.

+2. When I introduced the collapsible button for my Nav bar, the options were listed in reverse order, with 'Home' at the bottom and 'Submit Hacks' at the top.
+I had ordered them this way initially so they looked correct on expanded Nav bar.
+Unfortunately I couldnt find a way to reverse the order of the buttons when the Nav bar changes to a collapsible button.
+My work around with this was to reverse the order of the expanded Nav bar which now places 'Home' furthest right and 'Submit Hacks' furthest left.
+Ideally I would like to change this in a later version.

 ## Accesibility